exiang/open_hub_wiki/Setup-php_cs_fixer.md

    Replace "php-cs-fixer.executablePath" and "php-cs-fixer.config" with the absolute link inside your development environment.

-7. Restart your vscode and test.
+7. Restart your vscode using your newly created workspace and test. eg. "code edmond.work-space"

-8. Set .gitignore for the files so you don't commit to repo.
+8. Set .gitignore for the files so you don't commit your personal settings to the repo.